Gorgasia sillneri

-Gorgasia sillneri is an eel in the family Congridae (conger/garden eels).
+Gorgasia sillneri is a species of eel in the conger/garden eel family Congridae.
 It was described by Wolfgang Klausewitz in 1962.
 It is a marine, tropical eel which is known from the Gulf of Aqaba in the Red Sea, in the western Indian Ocean.
 Males can reach a maximum total length of 83.8 cm.

 Etymology

 The fish is named in honor of a German underwater photographer, Ludwig Sillner (1914–1973), who collected the holotype specimen and made important observations in the field on its ecology and life coloration.